aIecxs/w211-airmatic/README.md

 # AIRmatic Air Suspension Level Control DIY Kit

 **Description**
-This project provides a DIY electronics kit for Mercedes-Benz vehicles equipped with the AIRmatic air suspension system.
+This project provides a DIY electronics kit for Mercedes-Benz vehicles equipped with the **AIRmatic** air suspension system.
-It enables the individual adjustment of suspension level by manipulating the level sensor signals (0.5 V – 4.5 V range) by up to ±1 V.
+It enables the individual adjustment of suspension level by manipulating the level sensor signals (0.5V – 4.5V range) by up to ±1V.
 Separate level settings can be configured for different driving modes (Comfort, Sport, Sport 2).

 ---